 - The contractor of the driver's company

 - The municipality in charge of the driver

 Regarding the utility truck driver himself (or herself), this person has an obvious target on their back because they were the one behind the wheel in your accident.
 However, if they were working for a larger company at the time, they they are likely the ones who would be accountable for their driver's actions.

 Present common law doctrine in the United States assures that in most situations where a worker is operating under the scope of employment, his or her boss/employer must answer for the financial compensation tied to any wrongs committed.
-This rule, known as respondeat superior, essentially translates to, “let the master answer.”
-It’s a legal definition that, by default, holds an employer vicariously responsible for their employees.
-If you wanted to argue using logic instead of the law, you’d say that the employer gets to enjoy the benefits of having an employee earn them money, so they must also be responsible when their negligence causes someone harm.
+This rule, known as respondeat superior, essentially translates to "let the master answer."
+It's a legal doctrine that, by default, holds an employer vicariously responsible for the careless actions of their employees.
+If you think of this idea in logical terms, because the employer gets to enjoy the benefits of having an employee earn them money, so they must also be responsible when their negligence causes someone harm.

-Another possible liable party is the municipality or general contractor that may have employed the utility truck driver’s company.
-For example, a utility truck driver named Bob might work for A-1 Electrical Service, but was contracted out by the Dallas ISD.
+Another possible liable party is the municipality or general contractor that may have employed the utility truck driver's company.
+For example, a utility truck driver named Bob might work for A-1 Electrical Service, which in turn is contracted to do work for Dallas ISD.

-If the operator of the utility truck vehicle was a paid public servant, like a government employee, or just simply contracted by them, then under the Texas Local Governments Code, a municipality may either sue or be sued.
-In simple terms, this means that any reasonable case has a guaranteed right to sue a governmental agency; however, this doesn’t guarantee that you’ll win your case, just that you get your fair day in court.
-Taking on a government agency in civil or criminal court is a challenging task.
+If the operator of the utility truck was a paid public servant, like a government employee, or just simply contracted by them, then under the Texas Local Governments Code, a municipality may either sue or be sued.
+In simple terms, this means that everyone has a guaranteed right to sue a governmental agency.
+However, this doesn't guarantee that you'll win your case, just that you get your fair day in court.
+Taking on a government agency in civil court is a challenging task.

 Opposition you'll face

 If you're planning on filing a claim against a utility truck driver or the company he was working for, then you need to be prepared to face some pushback.

 Specifically, the truck driver's employer may do one of two things: